 - abrasive products used as defoliators and for cleaning

-Here are the recommended steps for safely using DE as a detoxification agent and to protect bones and joints:
+Here are the recommended steps to subscribe to for safe use of DE as a detoxification agent and to protect bones and joints (but always consult with your healthcare provider before starting a new supplement routine):

 - Drink an additional cup of water after each dose of DE to improve its effects.
 In general, make sure to consume plenty of water with DE and stay hydrated.